-Online Associates Degree in Education
+Associates in Education Online

 An online Associates degree in Education is most often a two-year program.
 Many programs in this area teach the basics in about 60 credit hours.
-Through them,
+Through them, students may learn theory and methods of instruction.
+Or, they may develop the know-how to plan lessons for specific age groups.

 What Is an Online Associates Degree in Education?